uchicago-dsi/good-food-purchasing/README.md

     - "Sub-Types"
 training:
   metric_for_best_model: "mean_f1_score"
+training:
+  lr: 2e-5 # .001 for distilbert, 2e-5 for roberta
 ```

 The results after these two steps are usually quite good.

+When running the above you want to pick one of roberta or distilbert and then run the first which will generate the starting checkpoint for use in the second. **Make sure that the models in the starting\_checkpoint align**

 #### Training Just the Classification Heads